Why do you need BI tool selection criteria?

 This category covers 13 criteria about performance management & planning facilities.
 Is there support for management models like the Balanced Scorecard and strategy maps out-of-the-box?
 About fifty percent of the Business Intelligence & reporting tools don’t have any functionality for performance management and planning.

 7. Predictive Analysis & data mining

 This category, which contains 7 criteria, examines if and how data and text mining is supported and to what degree.
-Data mining is widely used to be able to predict behaviour of customers, vendors, web visitors, employees etc. Text mining is generally used to classify Word documents, Twitter messages, webpages, unstructured text, competitor information and other social media profiles.
+Data mining is widely used to be able to predict behavior of customers, vendors, web visitors, employees, etc. Text mining is generally used to classify Word documents, Twitter messages, webpages, unstructured text, competitor information, and other social media profiles.

 8. Usability & visualization

 This category, which contains 15 significant criteria, measures the usability of the Business Intelligence tool.
 Is the product easy to use and easy to learn?
 Is Mobile Business Intelligence (smartphones, tablets) supported?
 What type of graphs and visualizations can be used?

 9. Performance issues & Big Data

 In this category 13 criteria are used to measure how well the Business Intelligence tool supports techniques to optimize report and dashboard performance and is able to process Big Data.
 A good response time is really important for the User eXperience (UX) because business users and especially higher management are not patient.
 Some example criteria: aggregate awareness, OLAP, MOLAP, ROLAP, caching, and Big Data connectors.